 Car accidents can cause long term physical and psychological injuries.
 While some injuries are immediately apparent after the crash occurs, others may not cause any symptoms until days or even months after the accident.
 Due to the risk of late appearing or latent injuries, it is important to have all car accident injuries examined by a medical professional.
-In this post, our St. Louis car accident attorney will talk about the injuries that may present symptoms some time after the trauma is sustained.

 Soft Tissue Injuries